 i wireless rated phones available at SMU include:

-Basic handsets - Entry level handsets that are offered for low cost or free.
+Basic handsets - Entry level handsets that are offered for low cost.

 Nokia 2720 (rated M3/T3)